icon-project/btp2-bsc/e2edemo/README.md

 # End-to-End Testing Demo

-In this demo, you will learn how to perform end-to-end testing between ICON and Hardhat (EVM-compatible) environment.
+In this demo, you will learn how to perform end-to-end testing between ICON and BSC (EVM-compatible) environment.

 > **Note**
 > The code in this folder is written specifically for the learning experience and is intended only for demonstration purposes.